Aztic/SSMS-Tools/README.md

 ## Tools
-- Multi Db Query runner [Demo](https://github.com/user-attachments/assets/cfe159fe-98b8-4e32-861d-cbc3b4f20214)
+- Multi Db Query runner

+[Demo](https://github.com/user-attachments/assets/cfe159fe-98b8-4e32-861d-cbc3b4f20214)

 Generates a query to be executed in the selected databases of the server

 # Setup
-- Download the latest VSIX file
+- Download the latest zip file with the content
 - Go to your install path and its `Extensions` subfolder (for example: `C:\Program Files (x86)\Microsoft SQL Server Management Studio 20\Common7\IDE\Extensions`)
 - Create a `SSMSTools` folder
-- Paste the vsix file
+- Paste the content of the zip file inside the folder

 ## Development
 ### Requirements